Jumping on a Trampoline While Pregnant: The Truth and Lies

 What are warning signs that I should stop jumping on a trampoline while pregnant?

-There are some signs that that tell you to stop trampolining and reach out to your obstetrician and they include
+There are some signs that tell you to stop trampolining and reach out to your obstetrician and they include

 - Vaginal bleeding.

 - Having difficulty breathing, feeling dizzy, or fainting.

 - Other problems that require medical attention such as Chest pain, muscle weakness, or pain.

 While you may have been able to bounce around on a trampoline when you were younger and not pregnant, it’s not as easy when you’re pregnant.
 As we mentioned in the article, we highly recommend that pregnant women stay away from trampolines at all costs.